axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 ## Testnet & non-squid tokens migration

-All the other legacy tokens should be fetched using `get-tokens` script and then processed by the `register-its-token`.
+All the other legacy tokens should be fetched using `get-p2p-tokens` script and then processed by the `register-p2p-tokens`.
 It is expected to encounter some unusual situations when fetching the tokens from testnet (conflicting ITS token addresses, stored decimals different between chains, tokens stored multiple times etc.).
 The result of the token fetching script should be analyzed and a proper steps should be implemented in the registration program to handle them.

 ## Check the tokens were migrated properly

-The `register-its-token` script can be used to check whether the tokens were registered successfully using command `check-tokens-registration`
+The `register-p2p-tokens` script can be used to check whether the tokens were registered successfully using command `check-tokens`

 ## Migrate the ITS contracts on the consensus chains